IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/02-overview-2.png)

 As you can see in the image, building this application consists of three major steps.
-The fourth and last step is connecting the dots and integrating all parts.
+The fourth and last step is to connect the dots and to integrate all parts.

 ## Steps
 1. [Build a frontend in Node-RED](#1-build-a-front-end-in-node-red)